Privacy-Preserving Cram\'er-Rao Lower Bound: Introduction

+\begin{enumerate}[label={\roman*)}, leftmargin = 1em, itemsep=0pt, parsep=0pt,topsep=0pt, partopsep=0pt] \item This paper derives an identifiability criterion under privacy constraint, and establishes the privacy-preserving CRLB in the identifiable case.
+The MSE of any admissible stochastic obfuscation mechanism with its corresponding unbiased identification algorithm is proven to be bounded below by this privacy-preserving CRLB.
+Different from the minimax lower bounds established in \citet{cai2021cost,cummings2022mean,duchi2019lower}, the proposed privacy-preserving CRLB is free of unspecified constant factors.
+Furthermore, it strictly reduces to the classical CRLB in the absence of privacy constraints, which validates its superior accuracy.

+\item Under Gaussian measurement noises, the privacy-preserving CRLB is exactly attainable.
+A Gaussian-mechanism-based privacy-preserving RLS algorithm is formulated to guarantee that the estimates always attain privacy-preserving CRLB.
+In contrast, even under Gaussian measurement noises, the existing literature \citep{cai2021cost,cummings2022mean,duchi2019lower,barnes2020fisher} focuses solely on attainability in the sense of convergence rate.

+\item Under non-Gaussian measurement noises, the attainability of the privacy-preserving CRLB can also be established in the sense of convergence rates.
+Specifically, a maximum-likelihood-based (ML-based) privacy-preserving identification algorithm is formulated, and it is proven that the gap between its MSE and the classical CRLB shares the same convergence rate as the difference between the privacy-preserving and classical CRLB.
+For comparison, \citet{cai2021cost} evaluate privacy cost by comparing their algorithm solely to the least-squares estimate, neglecting its MSE gap to the classical CRLB under non-Gaussian noise. \citet{cummings2022mean,duchi2019lower,barnes2020fisher} are limited to strong privacy regimes, and the estimation accuracy of their algorithms suffers from the usage of non-optimal algorithms, such as the direct averaging one.

+\item The proposed privacy-preserving CRLB provides a unified benchmark for privacy-utility trade-off analysis across privacy mechanisms, system models, and privacy notions.
+Our results are applicable to general privacy mechanisms and identification algorithms, rather than specific ones \citep{wangjm2023jssc,wang2024tailoring,saha2024privacy}.
+Moreover, in contrast to the query-answering setups without measurement noise in \citet{geng2016optimal,dagan2022bounded,farokhi2019ensuring} and the mean estimation problems investigated in \citet{cummings2022mean,duchi2019lower,cai2021cost}, we consider the system identification problem with measurement noise and general measurement matrix.
+By establishing the relationship between Fisher information and differential privacy, the proposed lower bound can also be extended to the differential privacy constraint.
+These features further support its extensions to dynamic state estimation, distributed identification, and average consensus. \end{enumerate}

-The rest of the paper is organized as follows. \cref{sec:prob form} formulates the problem. \cref{sec:mainresults} presents the main results, including the identifiability analysis, the privacy-preserving CR lower bound computation, the extension to the multi-sensor multi-measurement systems, and the optimal algorithm design. \cref{sec:simu} provides simulation examples to demonstrate the theoretical results. \cref{sec:concl} concludes the paper.
+The rest of the paper is organized as follows.
+Section \ref{sec:prob form} formulates the problem.
+Section \ref{sec:mainresults} presents the main results, including the identifiability analysis, the privacy-preserving CRLB, the corresponding recursive computation and attainability analysis.
+Section \ref{sec:appl} shows the theoretical applicability.
+Section \ref{sec:simu} provides simulation examples to demonstrate the theoretical results.
+Section \ref{sec:concl} concludes the paper.